MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

     - [Azure OneFuzz](https://www.microsoft.com/security/blog/2020/09/15/microsoft-onefuzz-framework-open-source-developer-tool-fix-bugs/)
     - Local Machine

 This article will cover the information needed to enable the three workflows listed above.
-The information will be specific to the **platform dependent** Windows 10 implementation and supplement existing documentation from [Google, Apple and GCC](#Google,-Apple-and-GCC-documentation).
+The information will be specific to the **platform dependent** Windows 10 implementation of the Address Sanitizer and supplement existing documentation from [Google, Apple and GCC](#Google,-Apple-and-GCC-documentation).

 > [!NOTE] Current support is limited to x86 and AMD64 on Windows 10. **Customer feedback** would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.